Last updated December 3, 2021

 We don't have to tell you how uncertain everything is right now.
-Normally, when travelers want to assuage anxieties about the future, they can buy insurance.
+But, when travelers want to assuage anxieties about the future, they can take one smart step: they can buy insurance.

-Newcomers to this kind of coverage are being introduced to the concept at an unusual time.
 In typical years, a garden-variety travel insurance policy would cover you for most calamities that could happen on a trip—a broken leg, lost luggage, or a vendor going bust.
 And those unfortunate events are usually still covered.
+The one thing that wasn't covered, at least at the start of the pandemic, was Covid-19.

 The rise of CFAR